massdriver-cloud/application-examples/azure/function-app/communication-service/README.md

 3. Drag an `azure-virtual-network`, `azure-communication-service`, and the example app into your canvas
 4. Deploy `azure-virtual-network` and `azure-communication-service` bundles
 5. Connect the example app to both the `azure-virtual-network` and `azure-communication-service` bundles
-6. Add the `commy:latest` docker [image](https://hub.docker.com/r/massdrivercloud/commy) to the example app
+6. Add the `email-api-example-app:latest` docker [image](https://hub.docker.com/r/massdrivercloud/email-api-example-app) to the example app
 7. Deploy the app
 8. Provision an Email service resource in the Azure portal by searching for Email Communication Services
 ![Search Email Communication Service](comm-app-example-1.png "Search Email Communication Service")